youlserf/blog/README.md

 Open your web browser and navigate to http://localhost:8080/employees.
 You should see a JSON response with an empty array.
 Usage
-This application provides a RESTful API for managing employees, with the following endpoints:
+This application provides a RESTful API for managing employees, with the following endpoints:<br>
 `GET /employees: retrieves a list of all employees in the database`<br>
 `GET /employees/{id}: retrieves a single employee record by ID`<br>
 `POST /employees: creates a new employee record`<br>